 Beware – Medical Aid Payout Ceilings

 There is so much information one needs to know when investing in medical aid plans.
-You definitely need to beware – medical payout ceilings are in force with medical aids, be it for hospital plans or any other plan your medical aid has on offer.
+You definitely need to beware that medical payout ceilings are in force with medical aids.
+And that applies to hospital plans or any other plan your medical aid has on offer.

 In laymen’s terms, it means the uppermost level.
 Each medical scheme has a payout ceiling or limit of how much they will pay for certain procedures.
 These limits also vary from one medical aid to the next.

 A list of these ceilings or sub limits will be given when you make an application to a new medical aid.
 Always make sure that you have sufficient cover if you fall into the category of needing extensive treatments for specific conditions.
-Even if you are healthy, look into your family history to see if there are possibilities of certain conditions that could arise in your future.
+Even if you are healthy, look into your family history.
+See if there are possibilities of certain conditions that could arise in your future.

-Going back into our family history we found that Asthma, Stroke and Coronary Heart Disease were prevalent so immediately we had to look at the cover our medical aid would give to cover these conditions in the event that it would be inherited.
+Going back into our family history we found that Asthma, Stroke and Coronary Heart Disease were prevalent.
+So we looked at the cover our medical aid would give in case we inherited such conditions.

 The elderly are influenced by these ceilings as well because the older you get the more sickly you become and are more vulnerable to falls that need in-hospital care and operations.